-World’s oldest dog, according to Guinness, celebrates 31st birthday
+World’s oldest dog celebrates 31st birthday, according to Guinness World Records

 The “very sociable” dog was never lonely because he grew up surrounded by many other animals, Costa said.

 Now in his senior years, Bobi finds it difficult to walk, so he prefers to hang out at home in the yard.
 His eyesight has gotten worse, meaning he often bumps into things when he walks.
-Just like old-aged humans, Bobi sleeps a lot.
+Just like old-age humans, Bobi sleeps a lot.
 He immediately lies down in bed after eating, although on cold days he chooses to nap by the fire, his owner said.

-Bobi’s birth date has been confirmed by Serviço Medico-Veterinário do Município de Leiria (Veterinary Medical Service of the Municipality of Leiria), which registered Bobi in 1992.
+Bobi’s birth date has been confirmed by the Veterinary Medical Service of the Municipality of Leiria, which registered Bobi in 1992.

-His age also has been verified by SIAC, a pet database authorized by the Portuguese government and managed by the SNMV (Sindicato Nacional dos Médicos Veterinários; National Union of Veterinarians).
+His age also has been verified by a pet database authorized by the Portuguese government.

 Costa, now 38, was just 8 years old when Bobi was born.
 For him, Bobi is a living reminder of the past, he said.